Tesmond D. Hurd 1*

+The green, yellow, and red colors are easy to visualize and are typically well understood by most (Tjan 2013).
+Other color-coded scales, such as the North American Avalanche Danger Scale and the Storm Prediction Center severe weather risk scale convolute the public's interpretation of the scales.
 The colors used in the FWAC fire model quickly communicates severity without a user having to actually understand how the model works whereas the Haines Index requires understanding.
 Additionally, the public is less likely to be confused by the FWAC fire model's three colors compared to Haines' five colors.

 While Haines may convey a lower or higher severity, the public typically lacks understanding about what Haines is portraying.
 The public will also find the FWAC fire model highly beneficial because it is based on data nearest to a fire, unlike Haines.
 Weather, according to Lindley et al. (2011), is the data that is most important to wildfire behavior.
 Also unlike Haines, the FWAC fire model uses current and forecasted weather conditions to determine its scale value.
 When a FWAC wildfire map website user seeks more information about individual fires, they will see the fire model color unique to each fire.

-During fire season 2018, FWAC will test the fire model for wildfires across states in the western United States.
+During fire season 2020, FWAC will continue to test the fire model for wildfires across states in the western United States.
 Results will be stored in a database to review and analyze at a later time.
 The goal will be determining if the FWAC fire model accurately assessed and/or predicted fire growth conditions.
 It is expected that there will be occasional anomalies and outliers.
 Significant weather phenomenon, such as Santa Ana winds, tornadoes, or microbursts, are likely to substantially increase the FWAC fire model value and inaccurately measure fire growth potential.
 FWAC recognizes the scale will be less efficient for larger fires due to spatial variability and weather differences at various locations near or within the fire perimeter.